AFL Players’ MVP

 The AFLW Players’ Most Valuable Player award was first presented in 2017 to coincide with the inaugural season of the national women’s competition and Adelaide Crows co-captain Erin Phillips was the recipient.
 Phillips won the award again in 2019, a year after Courtney Gum stunned the field to claim the honour in her first season.

-Fremantle’s Kiara Bowers was recognised with the AFLW Players’ Most Courageous award and Melbourne skipper Daisy Pearce was again bestowed with the Best Captain Award.
-While, St Kilda rising star Georgia Patrikios was recognised with the Best First Year Player award.
+The Western Bulldogs’ Kirsty Lamb was recognised with the AFLW Players’ Most Courageous award for the first time, while Daisy Pearce was bestowed with the Best Captain Award for the fourth time.
+Gold Coast rising star Charlie Rowbottom was recognised with the Best First Year Player award.

 The voting process